-My detailed exhibition history as an artist and curator is listed under my cv.
-Below you can see photo documentation of some select exhibitions.
+My full exhibition history as an artist and curator is listed under my cv.
+Below you can see documentations of some select exhibitions.

 Land as Muse: Contemporary Art Concepts from Edmonton/34th Annual Members’ Show